Coleoptera

 What are Black Beetles?

-The African Black Beetle (Heteronychus arator) is an introduced pest species.
+The African Black Beetle is an introduced pest species.
 In NZ it’s mostly found in the upper North Island.
-Its larvae are often referred to as "grass grubs", although they're a completely different species to native grass grubs (Costelytra giveni) and bronze beetle larvae (Eucolaspis brunnea).
+Larvae are easily mistaken for NZ grass grubs, although they're a different species to native grass grubs (Costelytra giveni) and bronze beetles (Eucolaspis brunnea).

 Symptoms